 Howard Hughes Did Not Discriminate When It Came To Sex

 In his early years as a Hollywood producer, Howard Hughes didn't discriminate between whom he had sex with, allegedly.
-Hughes was said to be bisexual, and it's likely that his bank account made him feel like he could have sex with anyone he wanted.
+Hughes was said to be bisexual.
 In the early '30s, he reportedly had sexual relationships with stars including Bette Davis, Katharine Hepburn, Rita Hayworth, Cary Grant, Randolph Scott, and Tyrone Power.

-His introduction to sexual fluidity allegedly came from a sexual interaction with an uncle when he was 15, although that has never been proven to be anything more than a rumor.
+His introduction to sexual fluidity allegedly came from an assault by an uncle when he was 15, although that has never been proven to be anything more than a rumor.
 According to Hughes's biographer, Charles Higham:

 "He was a thoughtless, dispassionate lover, seeking only control.
 His sexual partners were not so much lovers as hostages, prisoners, or victims of his will; he had to dominate in everything."